EhsanKA/tml/README.md

 <!-- DropQ -->

-TML is a Python package for dropout-based uncertainty quantification in binary classification tasks for pruning the uncertain data.
+TML is a Python package for dropout-based dataset pruning in binary classification tasks.
 It’s designed for PyTorch Lightning users who need to perform high-confidence predictions, dataset pruning, and robust model training.
 TML accepts custom architectures, enabling flexible and reliable predictions in real-world scenarios.

 ## Installation